 DIY Switching or Hiring a Professional Service?

+The very process of website migration is of medium complexity from the technical point of view, while WordPress and Wix templates and plugins may prove to be incompatible.
 What’s more, it is impossible to switch the CMS website database to a website builder directly.
 This means that lots of tasks should be done manually.

 How to Switch from WordPress to Wix – The Ultimate Guide